Contribution to the expenses of marriage

 If there is a change in your respective situations, the contribution amount may be changed (up or down) or deleted.

-You must send a request to JAF: titleContent specifying the changes that have taken place (e.g. job loss).
+In case of disagreement, you must send a request to Jaf: titleContent specifying the changes that have taken place (e.g. job loss).

-Attach a copy of the previous court decision, along with the supporting documents for the changes.
+Attach a copy of the previous court decision, as well as supporting documents for the changes.

 You must use the following application form: